 They spend money they haven’t got to ‘keep up.
 They base their worth on likes, follows, and comments.
 It’s incredibly unhealthy, and something needs to be done!

-Here, we’re going to look at how you can develop a healthier relationship with your smartphone.
-It might take a little work, but it’s going to be worth it.
+Here, we’ll look at how you can develop a healthier relationship with your smartphone.
+It might take a little work, but it will be worth it.
 Take a look:

 Have ‘Off Limits’ Time

 Set yourself some ‘off limits’ phone times.
 Early morning is an excellent time to consider your phone off-limits, as scrolling the first thing can hinder your day.

 The more you scroll on social media sites, the more your head gets clogged up with junk that doesn’t need to be there.
 It can be much more of a struggle to complete the necessary work and get things done this way!

 Evenings are another good time to consider your phone off-limits, as this is when you should be winding down, enjoying hobbies, and getting ready for bed.